Chumash people: Spanish/Mexican era (1542–1846)

-Mexican era (1834–1848)
+American era (1846–present)

-Mexico seized control of the missions in 1834.
-Tribespeople either fled into the interior, attempted farming for themselves and were driven off the land, or were enslaved by the new administrators.
-Many found highly exploitative work on large Mexican ranches.
-After 1849 most Chumash land was lost due to theft by Americans and a declining population, due to the effects of violence and disease.
+After the United States seized control of the area in 1846, in the Mexican-American War, most remaining Chumash land was lost to Americans amid a declining population, due to the effects of violence, disease, and anti-indigene California laws.

 The remaining Chumash began to lose their cohesive identity.
 In 1855, a small piece of land (120 acres) was set aside for just over 100 remaining Chumash Indians near Santa Ynez mission.
 This land ultimately became the only Chumash reservation, although Chumash individuals and families also continued to live throughout their former territory in southern California.
 Today, the Santa Ynez band lives at and near Santa Ynez.
-The Chumash population was between roughly 10,000 and 18,000 in the late 18th century.
-In 1990, 213 Indians lived on the Santa Ynez Reservation.
+The Chumash population had been between roughly 10,000 and 18,000 in the late 18th century, but in 1990, only 213 Indians lived on the Santa Ynez Reservation.

-American era (1848–present)

 The Chumash reservation, established in 1901, encompasses 127 acres.
-No native Chumash speak their own language since Mary Yee, the last Barbareño speaker, died in 1965.
-Today, the Chumash are estimated to have a population of 5,000 members.
-Many current members can trace their ancestors to the five islands of Channel Islands National Park.
+No Chumash fluently speak their own language since Mary Yee, the last Barbareño speaker, died in 1965.
+Today, an estimated 5,000 people are Chumash.
+Many current Chumash can trace their ancestors to the five islands of Channel Islands National Park.

-Beginning in the 1970s, neo-Chumash arose, tracing their lineage nearly completely from the descendants of Spanish colonists to the domain of the initial Chumash people.
-They promote traditions of the Chumash, and are recognized locally.
-Their cultural assumption has been criticized by some, but is supported by others.
+Beginning in the late 1960s and early 1970s, the phenomenon of the neo-Chumash arose, with some descendants of early Spanish and Mexican Californio settlers in Santa Barbara, Ventura, and San Luis Obispo counties starting to claim a Chumash identity around this time period.
+They promoted traditions of the Chumash, and are recognized by some local governments and universities, but their assertion of Chumash identity has been criticized by others, including anthropologists.
+Genealogical research has found little verifiable evidence of Chumash ancestry in families identifying as neo-Chumash, finding that they mainly descend from Californio settlers with varying Spanish, Mestizo, or Indigenous Mexican ancestors, with only a small portion of families having possible distant Chumash ancestors.
+According to SUNY anthropologist Brian D. Haley, modern-day heritage groups considered to be “neo-Chumash” include the Quabajai Chumash Association, Brotherhood of the Tomol, and the Coastal Band of the Chumash Nation.
+According to Haley, the Chumash identity asserted by Neo-Chumash is generally rejected by members of the established Santa Ynez, Barbareño, Ventureño, and San Luis Obispo Chumash bands.

 The first modern tomol was built and launched in 1976 as a result of a joint venture between Quabajai Chumash of the Coastal Band of the Chumash Nation and the Santa Barbara Museum of Natural History.
 Its name is Helek/Xelex, the Chumash word for falcon.
 The Brotherhood of the Tomol was revived and her crew paddled and circumnavigated around the Santa Barbara Channel Islands on a 10-day journey, stopping on three of the islands.
 The second tomol, the Elye'wun ("swordfish"), was launched in 1997.